Kinetically constrained models out of equilibrium: Background

 Moving on to \ref{step:front}, in $d=1$ it has been established that the front has a well-defined speed and that the law of the configuration behind the front converges to a limit for large times.
 This is done for the East model in \cite{Blondel13b} for any $q>0$ and in \cite{Blondel19} for FA-1f for $q$ large enough.
 In \cites{Chleboun16,Couzinie22} the East model was studied in $d>1$ with the aim to examine the limit shape of the set of updated sites starting from a single infection.
 Results are still far from establishing that such a limit shape actually exists, but some control on the speed of the front in different directions is obtained.

 Finally, \ref{step:cutoff} was achieved in $d=1$ for the East model in \cite{Ganguly15} (see \cites{Faggionato12,Faggionato13} for further results about the $d=1$ East process out of equilibrium) and for FA-1f at $q$ close to 1 in \cite{Ertul22}.
+This was also obtained for the East model in higher dimensions for a particular domain and boundary condition in \cite{Couzinie22}.
 We should also mention that in \cite{Lacoin14}*{Theorem 2.4} \ref{step:cutoff} was performed for FA-2f in $d=2$ in the somewhat degenerate case $q=1$, which also coincides with the zero-temperature Ising model with appropriate external field.
 This can also be viewed as a continuous time version of 2-neighbour BP or a non-oriented LPP.

 While it would be extremely interesting to see \ref{step:front} and \ref{step:cutoff} established for general update families, this seems rather remote, given that even the $d$-dimensional East model for $d>1$ has not been handled at that level yet.
 As it is the case for the 1-dimensional East model and FA-1f, we expect that our \cref{th:convergence,th:mixing} and the tools developed to prove them will play an important role in attacking these questions.